On

 HE Dr Chanborey CHEUNBORAN, Ambassador of Cambodia to Australia

-His Excellency Dr Chanborey Cheunboran is the Ambassador Extraordinary and Plenipotentiary of the Kingdom of Cambodia to Australia (concurrently New Zealand).
 His areas of interest include Cambodia’s foreign policy, small state foreign policy, security studies and international relations in the Asia-Pacific.
 He is a member of the Board of Directors of the Phnom Penh-based think tank, the Asian Vision Institute (AVI).
 Dr Cheunboran was formally the Director-General of the Information, Research and Analysis Group at the Cambodian Ministry of Foreign Affairs and International Cooperation (MFAIC).
 He received his PhD in International Political and Strategic Studies from The Australian National University.
 Dr Cheunboran earned a Master in Public Management from the Lee Kuan Yew School of Public Policy in conjunction with the Harvard Kennedy School; MA in Diplomacy and International Studies from Rangsit University, Thailand; and BA in International Relations from the Diplomatic Academy of Vietnam.

 Dr Nicholas Chan, Australian National University